dylan-thinnes/math-parser/README.md

 # math-parser - The MathParse Haskell module

 A simple module based on the shunting yard algorithm for parsing mathematical expressions.
-It is capable of understanding arbitary binary operators, considering right/left associativity and operator precedence.
+It is capable of understanding arbitary binary and unary operators, considering right/left associativity and operator precedence.

+Currently, it only deals with integral mathematics.

 # Usage
 Currently, MathParse supports the following operators, in the following